norahty/learning-in-games-dynamics/README.md

 - These structures are not visible under standard Euclidean embeddings or time-averaged analysis.
 - Simple geometric diagnostics (e.g., radius stability and angular structure) help characterize learning behavior beyond regret bounds.

-Overall, the results suggest that **learning rules encode structural information about the game in their trajectories**, even when classical convergence guarantees do not apply.
+Overall, the results suggest that learning rules encode structural information about the game in their trajectories.

 ---